 The RES area (Spanish Supercomputing Network Area) provides access to information and user control of different activities.
 This is the new procedure to assign users to an activity, to identify resources, to submit new applications, etc.

-The list of accepted activities for 3nd period 2013 was published on October, 28th.
-The annex was added on October, 30th 9AM CET.
+The list of accepted activities for 1sr period 2014 was published on February, 20th.

 Mobility programs: BSC-CNS promotes mobility programs for scientists to stay for a period of time in one of the leading research centers in Europe.
 You will be able to use our resources and exchange know-how with Spanish scientists.